flottant/volantisblog/source/_posts/CS61B.md

 However, some pre-installed software may have some configure issues.

 If you have found that javac command run in powershell output error code, then add environment vars `JAVA_TOOL_OPTIONS=-Duser.language=en`

+However, we strongly recommend you to use an IDE like IDEA, which will solve the code problem more clever.